 - You don’t have cable anyways?

-- You don’t own a pair of clothes that is for dry cleaning?
+- You don’t use a dry cleaner?

 - You can’t carpool to work because you live in a rural area?

-- You don’t drink coffee…or at least you don’t drink the drive-thru version.
+- You don’t drink coffee (or at least you don’t drink the drive-thru version)

 - Refinancing your home isn’t a smart option for you?
-(And neither is consolidating debt?).
+(And neither is consolidating debt?)

-- You already wash in cold water.
+- You already wash in cold water

-- You don’t smoke or eat out.
+- You don’t smoke or eat out

-- You don’t have a landline or drink bottled water.
+- You don’t have a landline or drink bottled water

-- And your thermostat is already down as low as you can handle it (in the winter)
+- Your thermostat is already down as low as you can handle it (in the winter)